-If the ON/OFF switch is set to off the boiler will NOT supply central heating or domestic hot water.
+If the ON/OFF switch is set to off the boiler will NOT supply central heating or heat domestic hot water (if a hot water cylinder is connected to the boiler).
 The built-in frost thermostat will also not operate.